profetia/u/content/posts/papers/2024-08-25-reading-notes-datastates-llm.md

 Today's large language models (LLMs) are trained on massive datasets and require large models to achieve state-of-the-art performance.
 Training these models is computationally expensive and requires distributed training across multiple GPUs.
 3D parallelism is a common technique to scale training to large models and datasets, it includes:

-* Data Parallelism: it creates replicas of the model on multiple workers and partitions the data across them.
+* **Data Parallelism**: it creates replicas of the model on multiple workers and partitions the data across them.
 Gradients are aggregated across workers in the backward pass.
-* ZeRO Data Parallelism (ZeRO-DP): similar to data parallelism, but it maintains a single replica across workers and the full layer parameters are given on demand.
+* **ZeRO Data Parallelism (ZeRO-DP)**: similar to data parallelism, but it maintains a single replica across workers and the full layer parameters are given on demand.
-* Pipeline Parallelism: it divides the model into stages and processes different parts of the input in parallel.
+* **Pipeline Parallelism**: it divides the model into stages and processes different parts of the input in parallel.
-* Tensor parallelism: it partitions tensors across multiple workers.
+* **Tensor parallelism**: it partitions tensors across multiple workers.
 They are processed in parallel and only aggregated when necessary.

 ![3D Parallelism](https://www.microsoft.com/en-us/research/uploads/prodnew/2020/09/Blog_DeepSpeed3_Figure2_highres.png)